How to Become a Sports Writer

 1. Educate Yourself

 No formal degree is required to become a freelance sports writer, but education in journalism, writing, communications, or English can be useful.
+Exposure to basic journalistic practices, such as verifying sources and adhering to ethical standards, can give you a strong foundation.

 The most important thing is to learn how to research and write your content.
 There are lots of different freelance writing courses that can help you get up to speed with the basics of good writing.
+You might also consider attending workshops or seminars focused on sports journalism, which often offer valuable insights into the industry.

 2. Develop Your Skills